cyberwizardinstitute/workshops/data_by_johnny.md

 You post, get, set, and update, data.

-Your friend, pics, and posts are all data.
+Your friends, pics, and posts are all data.

 You listen for events, which alert you of some data.